BenHoule/SWE-EndureAndSurvive/README.md

    *  **Normal browser shortcuts (e.g f12 / ctrl+shift+i) are intercepted by Godot**
       *  *`(From browser)`* > `Settings and more` > `More tools` > `Developer tools`
       *  *`(From dev tools)`* > `Application` > `Storage` > `Clear site data`
-*  In the web version the drag-&-drop items get offsetted from the cursor
+*  In the web version the drag-&-drop items are offsett from the cursor.
+This is likely due to quirks in how the browser viewport is rendered.

 ## Credits & Licenses